Hensel minimality I: Hensel minimality

 \begin{proof} If $\phi(x, q)$ defines $X_q$ and $\psi(z, q)$ defines $C_q$, then the above set of pairs $(q,\lambda)$ is defined by the following $\cL$-formula:

 \end{proof}

-\begin{lem}[Saturated models are enough] Let $\ell\geq 0$ be either an integer or $\omega$ and suppose that $K$ is $\aleph_0$-saturated.
-Then the theory $\Th(K)$ of $K$ is $\ell$-h-minimal if and only if $K$ satisfies Condition~(\ref{cond:l-h-min}) from Definition~\ref{defn:hmin:intro}. \end{lem}
+\begin{lem}[Saturated models suffice] Let $\ell\geq 0$ be either an integer or $\omega$ and suppose that $K$ is $\aleph_0$-saturated.
+Then the theory $\Th(K)$ of $K$ is $\ell$-h-minimal if and only if $K$ satisfies Condition~(\ref{cond:l-h-min}) from Definition~\ref{defn:hmin}. \end{lem}

 \begin{proof} We need to show that if $K$ satisfies (\ref{cond:l-h-min}), then so does any other model $K'$ of $\Th(K)$.

 Suppose for contradiction that $K'$ is a model not satisfying (\ref{cond:l-h-min}), i.e., there exist a $\lambda \le 1$ in $\Gamma^\times_{K'}$, tuples $a \in (K')^n$, $\zeta \in \RV_{K'}^{n'}$, $\xi \in \RV_{K',\lambda}^{n''}$ with $n, n'$ arbitrary and $n'' \le \ell$, and an $(a, \zeta, \xi)$-definable set $X = \phi(K', a, \zeta, \xi) \subset K'$ such that no finite non-empty $a$-definable set $C \subset K$ $\lambda$-prepares $X$.